-Among other roles, Bryan was memorable to many Americans as the skilled orator and populist Democratic candidate who opposed a Republican platform of promoting a gold standard for the United States monetary system to aid industrialists and bankers (Burton 2007:356).
+Among the many engaging artifacts recovered from this refuse pit was a campaign pin with the image of William Jennings Bryan, from the 1896 or 1900 presidential contest (Figure 4.6).
+Among other roles, Bryan was memorable to many Americans as the skilled orator and populist Democratic candidate.
+He opposed a Republican platform of promoting a gold standard for the United States monetary system to aid industrialists and bankers (Burton 2007).
 As historian Vernon Burton emphasizes, Bryan's populist political advocacy linked the sentiments of demands for social reform from the early 1800s to the new challenges of the 20th century:

-Bryan's powerful rhetoric invoked the millennial ideal of antebellum reform: "Having behind us the producing masses of this nation and the world, supported by the commercial interests, the laboring interests and the toilers everywhere, we will answer [the Republicans'] demand for a gold standard by saying to them: You shall not press down upon the brow of labor this crown of thorns, you shall not crucify mankind upon a cross of gold" (Burton 2007:356, quoting Bryan).
+Bryan's powerful rhetoric invoked the millennial ideal of antebellum reform: "Having behind us the producing masses of this nation and the world, supported by the commercial interests, the laboring interests and the toilers everywhere, we will answer [the Republicans'] demand for a gold standard by saying to them: You shall not press down upon the brow of labor this crown of thorns, you shall not crucify mankind upon a cross of gold."
+(Burton 2007: 356, quoting Bryan)